Table of Content

 Not every ability develops similarly.
 It is essential to rate the features in line of value for your consumers once comments have been gathered.
 Emphasize those who manage user needs and complement the goals of your business.
 Knowing how to scale an MVP application involves making tough decisions on what to develop first.

 A fully developed product is mostly dependent on a strong infrastructure.
 Make sure your stack of technologies can manage the growing data load and traffic.
 This might involve upgrading servers, optimizing databases, or integrating cloud solutions.
-As you scale, think ahead about what comes after MVP MMP (Minimum Marketable Product) to ensure your infrastructure supports future growth.
+As you scale, think ahead about what comes after MVP MMR (Minimum Marketable Release) to ensure your infrastructure supports future growth.

 4. Refine the Software Development Process